khodr-coder/fullscan/README.md

 How to set up local dev environment to get files locally on any machine and add / make changes

 Step 1: <br>
-Clone the project uwsing the following command <br>
+Clone the project using the following command <br>
 ---> `git clone <copied .git extension link>`

 Step 2: <br>